CubaDupa: History

+Among the acts to have played at the festival are Fat Freddy's Drop, Trinity Roots, and The Black Seeds.[1]
+Notable parade performers have included samba bands Wellington Batucada and AKSamba.

+In the wake of 2008 global financial crises, funding for arts organisations became even more strained as already tight funding was being slashed by both central and local governments with private investment all but drying up.
+In response Chris Morley-Hall and Anna Cameron proposed the establishment of The Creative Capital Arts Trust1 in 2209.
+The establishment of the Creative Capital Trust created an umbrella organisation to consolidate the staff required to operate four arts festivals Cuba St Carnival Cuba Street Carnival, New Zealand Fringe Festival New Zealand Fringe Festival, Comedy festival 2 and the Wellington International Jazz Festival 3 which each ran annually on limited budgets and part time contracts for staff.
+The Creative Capital Arts Trust was a solution to streamlining a variety of smaller arts organisations under one roof while providing permanent employment for a core staff.
+By the time the trust was established in 2011 the International Jazz festival had already been incorporated into the New Zealand International Arts Festival and the Comedy festival expanded to become national.
+The trust still overseas and runs the revamped Cuba Street Carnival (Cuba Dupa) CubaDupa and the Wellington Fringe festival.

-CubaDupa was founded in 2015, from a vision between the newly formed non-profit Creative Capital Arts Trust, and the Wellington City Council.
-The CCAT is also the umbrella for the New Zealand Fringe Festival.
+In 2015, with the resource consent and vision from the original Cuba St Carnival the newly formed non-profit Creative Capital Arts Trust, and the Wellington City Council. brought back the Cuba Street Carnival, renamed as CubaDupa.

 Team and partners

 As of 2024, Bianca Bailey has taken over the role of CubaDupa festival director, originally joining the team in 2020 as CCAT Music and Festival Producer.
 Drew James was the "founder and creative force" behind CubaDupa.
-He began as Artistic Director from 2015–2019.
+He began as Artistic Director from 2015 to 2019.
 In 2020, Gerry Paul took the role of Festival Director, while James assumed the position of CCAT Chief Executive and remained as a creative consultant.
 In 2021, James became Festival Director as well as being CCAT Chief Executive.
 Bianca Bailey, CubaDupa Festival Producer.

 Though run by the CCAT, CubaDupa is financially supported in part by local partners.
 In 2023, these partners included the Arts Council of NZ Toi Aotearoa/Creative NZ, E Tū Whānau, Wellington City Council, Te Māngai Pāho, the Four Winds Foundation, The Lion Foundation, NZ Community Trust, and Pub Charity Limited.

 Most of the workers at the event itself are volunteers, in roles such as event support, zone supervisors, artist minders, greenroom attendants, and parade marshals.